Kentucky Derby Reverses Course, Will Run Without Fans

-The Kentucky Derby will run without fans next month at Churchill Downs.
-The historic track cited rises in COVID-19 cases in the Louisville area.
+The Kentucky Derby will run without fans for the first time, Churchill Downs announced Friday, citing increasing COVID-19 cases in the area.

-It will mark the second Triple Crown race this year without spectators, following the Belmont Stakes in June.
+It will be the second Triple Crown race this year without spectators, following the Belmont Stakes in June.
 The Derby and Kentucky Oaks for fillies were postponed from May 1-2 to Sept.
-4-5 because of the coronavirus.
+4-5 because of the coronavirus pandemic.

-Churchill Downs recently announced an attendance limit of 23,000 for the 146th Derby as part of a 62-page health and safety plan for horse racing’s marquee event.
+Churchill Downs had planned to limit attendance for the 146th Derby to 23,000.

 “We were confident in that plan, but dedicated to remaining flexible using the best and most reliable information available,” the track said in a statement.
 “With the current significant increases in COVID-19 cases in Louisville as well as across the region, we needed to again revisit our planning.